 Crew filming new Ewan McGregor TV show for Paramount Plus are coming to Halifax

+A Gentleman in Moscow: Here is when cast and crew for new Ewan McGregor TV show for Paramount Plus are coming to film in Halifax

-Hollywood A-lister Ewan McGregor could be coming to Halifax to film a new TV show.
+Movie megastar Ewan McGregor could be coming to Halifax to film his latest project.

-The Trainspotting and Star Wars megastar is currently filming a TV adaptation of A Gentleman In Moscow for Paramount Plus.
+The Trainspotting and Star Wars actor is currently filming a TV adaptation of A Gentleman In Moscow for Paramount Plus.

 The crew making the show are understood to be coming to Halifax later this month to film inside Halifax Town Hall.